-1 Because of possible double counting between General Education and the major, the actual total can be reduced to 131-132 credits.
+Because of possible double counting between General Education and the major, the actual total can be reduced to 131-132 credits.

-- 2 A student may also choose to use this course to meet a General Education requirement. - 3 Instrumental K-12 majors take 5 credits of performance organizations and 5 credits of private lessons, resulting in 37 credits in the Music Core.
-Vocal K-12 majors take 39 credits in the Music Core. - 4 Instrumental K-12 majors take 6 credits and vocal K-12 majors take 4 credits.
+- Instrumental K-12 majors take 5 credits of performance organizations and 5 credits of private lessons, resulting in 37 credits in the Music Core.
+Vocal K-12 majors take 39 credits in the Music Core. - Instrumental K-12 majors take 6 credits and vocal K-12 majors take 4 credits. - In order to meet requirements for endorsements and duel majors this number is subject to change.
+Students should consult with their advisor.

-Note: Students must earn a grade of C or better in each content area and education course (MUS, EDU) in the major.
+Students must earn a grade of C or better in each content area and education course (MUS, EDU) in the major.
 Courses with a grade of C- or lower must be repeated.